cmu-lib/dhlg/_topics/CriticalCodeStudies.md

 creationdate: 2019-08-05
 ---

-Critical code studies is a broad field that brings together digital humaniies, software studies, cultural studies, computer science, and human-computer interaction.
+Critical code studies is a broad field that brings together digital humanities, software studies, cultural studies, computer science, and human-computer interaction.
 The main focus of the field is to study the cultural importance of computer code.
 The idea is to examine a piece of code with the same emphasis on nuance and understanding as examining a piece of literature.

 For more information see:
  -  [Critical Code Studies](http://electronicbookreview.com/essay/critical-code-studies/) Mark C. Marino, *electronic book review* December 4, 2006.